 Vietnam on Film: 50 Years Later

-This year, in partnership with the National Veterans Museum, the National Veterans Film Festival, and the Ohio History Connection, Gateway Film Center presents Vietnam on Film: 50 Years Later, a collection of film events, paired with guest speakers and conversations, which present the war’s origins, its impact on American society, and its lasting effects on the people of Vietnam.
+A collection of films which present the war’s origins, its impact on American society, and its lasting effects on the people of Vietnam.